panaverse/panaverse.github.io/README.md

 Web2 centralized serverless cloud technologies will also play a major role on the internet in the short to medium term until Web3 technologies mature and totally replace web2 technologies.

-## Panaverse DeVelopment Tranining Program

-This program focuses on developing full-stack web3 and metaverse experiences for the next generation of the internet by specializing in building worlds that merge the best of cutting-edge decentralized distributed blockchains with 3D metaverse client experiences (including web2 centralized serverless cloud technologies).

 ### Web3 Metaverse: Decentraland and Sandbox on Ethereum